AxtMueller/Windows-Batch-Deployment/README.md

 1. Call the uninstallation function from WBD server DLL (read sample source code for details).
 2. Enable system debug mode, then reboot, and then delete the service of WBD client.

+### About client programs cannot be loaded
+##### If you see a message like "StartService FAILED 87" while running "InstallClient.bat", there may be the following reasons:
+1. HVCI is enabled.
+2. Anti-Virus software prevents the driver from loading.
+##### Solutions:
+1. Restart the system, "InstallClient.bat" contains the code to turn off HVCI, it will take effect after reboot.
+2. Add the files of WKE to the white list of Anti-Virus software.

 ### About digital signature and negative comment from Anti-Virus software
 Because I don't have a digital certificate, I have to use a leaked digital certificate to sign WBD client drivers.
 As for negative comment, any program of this type is considered a virus by Anti-Virus software, so who cares.